 If a passenger is unable to buckle their seatbelt, even with an extension, and sit with the armrests down without “significantly” encroaching on the adjacent space, either an additional seat or an upgrade to a more spacious seat must be purchased.

 Legally, there is no weight limit for passengers on commercial flights in the U.S.

 However, many airlines will require an obese passenger to purchase a second seat if they cannot meet certain guidelines like comfortably fitting in the seat with both armrests down.

 Most of JetBlue’s seats are 18.4-inch seats wide, with the narrowest being 18 inches wide.

 Delta Air Lines and American Airlines are the best airlines in the USA if buying in Premium Economy due to their 18.5-19 inch wide seats.

 Air Canada is the best airline outside the USA if buying in Premium Economy due to their 20-inch wide seats.

-Which Airlines Have the Narrowest Seats?
+Airlines With the Narrowest Seats

 United, Southwest and Sun Country Airlines should all be avoided by overweight passengers.